XML RSS

 Many animal manures are mixed with straw or wood shavings and this makes them even more useful as the plant matter helps the soil's structure, making it light and easier to work.

-Rotted leaves also make a good mulch but they don’t supply much nitrogen compared to other mulches.
+These also make a good mulch but they don’t supply much nitrogen compared to other mulches.
 They take about three years to rot down.
+Make leaf mould at home for a ready source of rotted leaves.

 It is well worth collecting any fallen leaves and letting them quietly get on with it.
 Most people don't want soggy leaves all over the garden, so it's simple to rake them into piles and bag them up to rot.
 You can do this at any point in the winter to suit you.
 Some gardeners argue that it is good to let them lie on beds, where they help keep the plants snug and frost-free.
 I compromise by raking up the leaves on the lawn and pathways but letting the rest lie until spring.